liveoak-io/liveoak-examples-archive/chat/chat-html-secured/README.md

 * Stomp over websockets used for subscription requests.
 Subscription requests allowed just for authorized users (members of role 'admin' or role 'user').

 * Authorized subscription responses received for newly added chat messages and also for deleted or updated messages.
-Update of messages is not provided by this example, but is possible through Liveoak admin console.
+Update of messages is not provided by this example, but is possible through LiveOak admin console.

 * Users with role _admin_ can delete any chat message.
 So administrator is allowed to censor everything.
 Normal users can delete just their own messages.